 - vii.
-Provide commercial signage that fits with the overall design and materials of the building and that are directly lit (no back lit box signs).
+Provide commercial signage that fits with the overall design and materials of the building, that are directly lit (no back lit box signs), that applies imagery and font styles that are evocative of the business that is being advertised, uses steel fretwork (simple, wrought iron-like design) as mounting hardware and integrates other complementary details and materials such as wood.
 Preferred signage typed include: - Awning signs - Projecting signs (usually with a horizontal orientation and incorporated under awnings or between the ground floor level cornice and above the transom windows) and - Fascia or shop-front signband signs (horizontal orientation and incorporated below the ground floor level cornice and above the transom windows)